msergiy87/ansible-create-users/README.md

 Distros tested
 ------------

-Currently, this is only tested on Ubuntu 14.04 as a client and server machime.
+Currently, this is only tested on Ubuntu 14.04 as a client and server machine.
+It should theoretically work on older versions of Ubuntu or Debian based systems.

 Usage
 ------------